-At its most basic, a mortgage broker simply acts as the go-between a customer and a bank when choosing and applying for a home loan.
+A mortgage broker acts as the go-between a customer and a bank when choosing and applying for a home loan.

-They assess your financial needs, compare home loan products from a number of different lenders on your behalf and help to manage the mortgage application process all the way to settlement and beyond.
-This is what separates the great mortgage brokers from the mediocre.
+They assess your financial needs, compare home loan products from a number of different lenders on your behalf and manage the mortgage application process all the way to settlement and beyond.

 They assess your situation and compare loans